Visyond/website-hugo/site/content/solutions/pevc.md

         file: /img/2019-02 Audit On.png
         title: 'Understand Model Structure, Detect Errors and Anomalies'
     image: /img/2019-02 Sensitivity Two-Way Analysis.png
-    subtitle: "Cloud-based budgeting and forecasting.\r\n<br> \r\nSelf-service planning and analysis.\r\n<br> \r\nData governance and spreadsheet audit.\r"
+    subtitle: "Data governance and spreadsheet audit.\n<br> \r\nErrors and data anomalies detection.\n<br> \r\nExchange information without version chaos."
-    title: 'Improve Project Planning, Analysis and Reporting'
+    title: Improve Investment Analysis and Reporting
   - benefitsList:
       - text: >-
-          Eliminate risk of accidental changes in the model when testing assumptions
+          Automate Sensitivity, Scenario and Waterfall analyses, and Monte Carlo simulations
       - text: >-
-          Control information flow by sharing only specific parts of presentations
+          Answer ‘what-if’ questions by combining assumptions into scenarios that can be switched on-the-fly and visually compared at any time with a few clicks
       - text: >-
-          Avoid exposing sensitive data and shield stakeholders from unnecessary information
+          Eliminate risk of accidental changes in the spreadsheet when testing assumptions
-    descr: "Create interactive dashboards and spreadsheet-driven calculators without technical know-how and enable your stakeholders to **independently answer ‘what-if’ questions** without fear of breaking the model or exposing sensitive information.\r\n<br><br>\r\nChanging data on the slides does not make changes to the spreadsheet, so you don’t have to worry about losing important information or introducing architectural changes to the model.\r"
+    descr: "Instantly visualize the impact of key business drivers, automate analytical tasks and, in minutes, carry out analyses that used to take hours or days to prepare without worrying about deleting previous work.  <br><br>\r\nCreate, compare and switch between scenarios on the fly, and see all linked cells, charts and presentations update accordingly without losing existing information or compromising integrity of data. <br><br>\r\nGenerate spreadsheet-driven interactive dashboards to test assumptions and self-serve on ‘what-if’ questions without the risk of changing or breaking the spreadsheet.\r"
     files:
       - descr: >-
           Create visual interactive presentations and spreadsheet-driven